Is Fairlife Milk Healthy (From a Nutritionist)?

 Conclusions

-Fairlife Milk is a processed dairy product, and the chocolate-flavored version contains added ingredients that are not healthy.
+Fairlife Milk is a processed dairy product, and the chocolate-flavored version contains added ingredients that are not considered healthy.
 Although ultra-filtered milk still has some nutrition, it’s important to consider factors such as added ingredients and any potential changes in nutritional content that may result from processing.

 If you can tolerate dairy, organic, whole milk may be a better option.
 However, it’s important to note that this option has associated health risks.
 It’s best to research before including any dairy in your diet.
 Other options include plant-based milk alternatives or increasing your protein intake with organic meat, fish, eggs, or plant-based protein sources.